Melatonin Sleep Aid/Supplement

 A: The body produces its peak adult melatonin levels in the teenage years.
 Then, like most hormones, melatonin levels begin to decline in production around age 30.
 There is a significant decrease in melatonin levels after the age of 40, which accelerates as you approach age 60.

 Q: Is taking a melatonin sleep aid safe?

-A: Melatonin, being the body’s own sleep ingredient, has a well-established profile of use.
-Like with every new product you may take, you should consult with your physician.
+A: Melatonin, the body’s own sleep ingredient, has a well-established profile of use.
+As with every new product you may take, you should consult with your physician.

 Q: Does melatonin have any side effects?

 A: No serious side effects have been reported in association with taking melatonin.
 Non-serious side effects are also uncommon.
 Always consult with your physician before starting any new supplement or medication.
 Individual results may vary.

 Q: Will a melatonin sleep aid interact with other medications?

 A: As with almost all supplements, no comprehensive drug-interaction studies have been done with melatonin.
 Please consult with your physician.